What is sewer line

 Plumbing

-The answer to 'what is sewer line' is the underground pipe system that carries wastewater and sewage from a home or building to the municipal sewer system or a septic tank.
-The sewer line is responsible for transporting all of the used water and waste from sinks, toilets, showers, and other plumbing fixtures out of the home and into the larger sewage network.
+The answer to 'what is sewer line' is a pipe that carries wastewater and sewage from a home or building to the municipal sewer system or septic tank.
+The sewer line is an essential part of a home's plumbing system, transporting used water and waste materials out of the property and into the main sewer lines or septic system.
+It is typically made of cast iron, PVC, or other durable materials and is buried underground, running from the home's foundation to the connection point with the public sewer system or septic tank.

 Step-by-Step Guide